 March 1827 - Cochrane takes over as commander of the Greek navy and orders Karteria to lead operations off Volos, together with schooner "Themistoklis", brigs "Aris" and "Panagia" and sloop "Aspasia".
 Shore defences are destroyed, five loaded transports are captured, two are destroyed and one runs aground.
 At nearby Trikeri they attack a large warship and four beached captured schooners.
 All are destroyed by firing from a distance.

-29-30 September 1827 - Hastings with "Karteria", "Sauveur" and gunboats "Bavarois" and "Philhelleic" pass into A remake of the original painting, in colour, by unknown artistthe Gulf of Corinth and enter the Gulf of Salona, to engage one Algereen brig of 14 guns, the enemy Admiral’s 16-gun brig, three small schooners, two armed transport brigs, two large boats with guns, shore batteries and three loaded Austrian transport ships.
+29-30 September 1827 - Hastings with "Karteria", "Sauveur" and gunboats "Bavarois" and "Philhelleic" pass into the Gulf of Corinth and enter the Gulf of Salona, to engage one Algereen brig of 14 guns, the enemy Admiral’s 16-gun brig, three small schooners, two armed transport brigs, two large boats with guns, shore batteries and three loaded Austrian transport ships.
 The Admiral’s brig is set on fire, as well as one schooner and one transport brig, while the Algereen brig is abandoned.
 Out the nine enemy ships only two are spared.
 The three Austrian ships are taken as prizes.
-This success provokes Ibrahim Pasha Karteria on a stampinto the aggressive movements that would lead to his fleet's complete destruction by allied fleet of England, France and Russia at the Battle of Navarino (20 October 1827).
+This success provokes Ibrahim Pasha into the aggressive movements that would lead to his fleet's complete destruction by allied fleet of England, France and Russia at the Battle of Navarino (20 October 1827).

 25 May 1828 - Hastings is wounded in an attack at Aetoliko.